Borah Peak: 1983 earthquake

-The 1983 Borah Peak earthquake occurred on Friday, October 28, at 8:06:09 MDT in the Lost River Range at Borah Peak in central Idaho, United States, measuring 6.9 on the moment magnitude scale.
-Mount Borah rose about 1 ft and the Lost River Valley in that vicinity dropped about 8 ft.
+The 1983 Borah Peak earthquake occurred on Friday, October 28, at 8:06:09 MDT in the Lost River Range at Borah Peak, measuring 6.9 on the moment magnitude scale.
+Borah Peak rose about 1 ft and the Lost River Valley in that vicinity dropped about 8 ft.
 The peak was scarred on the western side, and the mark is still visible.
 Two children in Challis were the only fatalities of the quake, struck by falling masonry while walking to school.